tbali0524/playground-dvtfkqgd/markdowns/cs.md

 # C#

 Let's start our journey by visiting **C#**.
-It is not the most-used language as of today, but provides modern features, and is used widely in enterprise application developement projects.
+It is not the most-used language as of today, but provides modern features, and is used widely in enterprise application development projects.

 ## Checking the sample code